[Sahara Overland] gets right to the heart of desert travel

 A few visits to Egypt’s Gilf Kebir followed, then in 2006 I organised an exclusive tour to view the Saharan Eclipse in Niger and in the same year I completed the second known traverse of the Majabat al Koubra or as I translate it, the Saharan ‘Empty Quarter’ from Mauritania to Algeria, so crossing half the width of the Sahara.

-Other visits to Algeria and Libya followed and in 2007 I organised the first tour to visit the Amguid crater, a site that is only accessible by camel and then cross-country trek.
+Other visits to Algeria and Libya followed, and in 2007 I organised the first tour to visit the Amguid crater, a site that is only accessible by camel followed by a cross-country trek.
 I continue to run or lead tours as well as plan my own explorations in little-known parts of the Sahara and have recently taken up camel trekking.

 Books & Magazines

 From the early 1990s I co-authored the Rough Guide Australia (left; the spin-off East Coast Australia won the 2009 Travel Press Awards Guide of the Year).
-I also wrote Desert Travels (right), several editions of the Adventure Motorcycling Handbook (also in Russian with other translations due), my acclaimed 700-page ‘desert bible’, Sahara Overland, (also in German), the equally comprehensive Overlanders’ Handbook and Morocco Overland.
+Since then I’ve written Desert Travels (right), several editions of the Adventure Motorcycling Handbook, my acclaimed 700-page ‘desert bible’, Sahara Overland, the equally comprehensive Overlanders’ Handbook and Morocco Overland.

 I also contributed to four-, and wrote one of the Rough Guide 25s ‘Ultimate Experience’ booklets (right) released to mark Rough Guides’ 25th anniversary.
 All my contributions were then featured in the best-selling compendium title released later that year: Make the Most of Your Time on Earth (left).
 My features included cameling, rock art, motorcycling and driving in the Sahara, as well as sea kayaking, rafting, sailing and several other adventurous activities in Australia.